serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 3 - Recurrent Neural Networks (RNN)/1-intuition.md

 LSTMs are specifically designed to tackle the short-term memory problem.
 In fact, having long-term memory is their default behaviour.

-An LSTM is a group of interconnected learned neural networks and point-wise operations that are grouped together in a "repeating group".
+An LSTM is a group of interconnected learned single-layer neural networks and point-wise operations that are grouped together in a "repeating group".

 Each of these neural networks and point-wise operations serve a particular purpose in the architecture and are explained